 The Table Mountain Aerial Cableway is the best way to get up Table Mountain, with its revolving cable cars that give you 360-degree views of the ascent up the mountain and the City Bowl as you leave it below.

-Construction for the aerial cableway was started as early 1926 and took three years to build.
-It’s been refurbished three times since then, but the Upper Cableway and the valley the cable car passes through is still in Its original, if upgraded, condition.
+Construction for the aerial cableway started in early 1926 and took three years to build.
+It’s been refurbished three times since then, but the Upper Cableway and the valley the cable car passes through are still in their original, if upgraded, condition.

 Need to know if the Cable Car is open today?
 Check out the official Table Mountain Aerial Cableway website to check if the cable cars are running.